 - This episode continues the trend of every episode having at least one plot twist.
 The twist in this one is the unseen trap that the warden sets for Pietro.
 I have to admit that the warden seems weak when he immediately offers to negotiate during the riot.
 I don’t think that plot twists are important for interesting stories, but I don’t mind being surprised.

 - The technical depiction of violence continues to impress me.
 The open stab wounds on Antonio’s back look painfully real.

 - The massacre wasn’t shocking to me; sadly, it was more true-to-life than most people might realize.
 It reminds me of a video that I’ve seen a month ago.

 - Pietro tries to stay resilient in his new home, which clearly separates inmates and visitors.

 - Musi plays with fire.
 He either collaborates with the authorities or his investment fails.

 - Genny impregnates Noemi, who looks more disinterested whenever she appears.
 The notion of a baby in the Savastano line, especially one born out of wedlock, complicates the gang situation.

 - Imma becomes disappointed with one or both of the men in her life.
 She might conclude, rightly or wrongly, that Pietro is finished as the boss, for example.
-She could also hate the prospect or reality of a grandchild born to a woman whom she disapproves.
+She could also hate the prospect or reality of a grandchild being born to Noemi, whom she dislikes.